-In most cases, your doctor will diagnose gastro-oesophageal reflux after taking a detailed clinical history from you – asking about symptoms and feeding patterns.
-They may weigh your child to see whether they are gaining weight as expected.
+In most cases, the doctor will diagnose gastro-oesophageal reflux after taking a detailed clinical history – asking about symptoms and feeding patterns.
+They may weigh the child to see whether they are gaining weight as expected.
 Sometimes, more detailed diagnostic tests are needed – these can include:

-- pH impedance study – The nurse will insert a thin tube containing a probe into your child’s nostril and down the back of the throat into their oesophagus.
-Once the tube has been inserted, the nurse will then tape it to your child’s cheek and then your child will have an X-ray to check it is in the right place.
+- pH impedance study – The nurse will insert a thin tube containing a probe into the child’s nostril and down the back of the throat into their oesophagus.
+Once the tube has been inserted, the nurse will then tape it to the child’s cheek and then the child will have an X-ray to check it is in the right place.
 Only then will the test start.
 The other end of the tube is connected to a recording box.
-This will stay in place for 24 hours to record your child’s gastro-oesophageal reflux.
-During this period, your child should eat and drink as usual, and you might need to fill in a diary.
+This will stay in place for 24 hours to record the child’s gastro-oesophageal reflux.
+During this period, the child should eat and drink as usual, and the family may need to fill in a diary.

 - Gastroscopy – This is a test that allows the doctor to look at the oesophagus, stomach and duodenum for any abnormalities.
 An endoscope (a flexible tube with a camera on the end) is passed into the mouth to look at the lining of the gut and to take tiny biopsies (samples of tissue).

 - Oesophageal manometry – This is a test to measure how well the muscles and nerves in the oesophagus work.
-A catheter (plastic tube) is inserted into your child’s digestive system through their nose.
-When your child swallows the nerve and muscle activity is picked up by sensors contained in the catheter and are recorded on a machine.
+A catheter (plastic tube) is inserted into the child’s digestive system through their nose.
+When the child swallows the nerve and muscle activity is picked up by sensors contained in the catheter and are recorded on a machine.